Nhousen1/Evershore-CG3DGP-Project/README.md

 - Levels need indication when they are completed (boats should disappear)
 - Add a way of  indicating there is a way to get a good ending (ending 1 of 3, etc.)
 - Candle level needs some explanation on how to start it
-- Indicate that killing enemies has a consequence for the story (something in the level should change)
+- Indicate that killing enemies has a consequence for the story (sea turns bloody)
 - Hub village should update when you complete a level to show that villagers are preparing for a festival.
 - Have villagers mention the skeletons so they make sense in the story
 - The endings are not very rewarding for players.
 If the player leaves quietly, the text should be supplemented with a battle on the boat before it gets captured.
 If the player alerts the villagers, have a similar sequence in the hub level